ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 ## HTTP Upgrade Token {#iana-upgrade}

-This document will request IANA to register "connect-udp" in the HTTP Upgrade Token Registry maintained at
+This document will request IANA to register "connect-udp" in the "HTTP Upgrade Tokens" registry maintained at
 <[](https://www.iana.org/assignments/http-upgrade-tokens)>.

 Value: